 Donald Gialanella, originally from Maplewood, NJ, now works out of his studio in St. Petersburg, Florida.
 After earning a BFA from The Cooper Union, Donald apprenticed with Louise Bourgeois, an influential figure in modern and contemporary art.
 He worked as a graphics producer at ABC-TV in New York in the 1980’s and received an Emmy for his work on Monday Night Football in 1990.
-With an international teaching appointment at Bilkent University in Ankara, Turkey and a host of public sculpture commissions to his credit, Gialanella’s art career has been prolific and wide-ranging.
+With an international teaching appointment at Bilkent University in Ankara, Turkey and a host of public sculpture commissions to his credit, Gialanella’s art career has been diverse and prolific.

 "New ideas, different ideas, crazy ideas are the thoughts that change the world."

 I earned a BFA at The Cooper Union in 1979 majoring in sculpture.
 I studied with Hans Haacke and Vito Acconci, Kenneth Snelson, Charles Simmonds, Jim Dine, Milton Glazer and Louise Bourgeois.
 In Jim Dine’s drawing class, he would set up an elaborate still-life of glass bottles each week.
 We drew from the still-life for three hours and then completely erased our drawings to start over anew on the same sheet of paper the next class.
 We repeated this drawing and erasing procedure for the entire semester.